No transaction with NSO Group: MoD on the company at the centre of snooping row | Law-Order

 - India

-New Delhi, Aug 9 (PTI) In the midst of the Pegasus snooping controversy, the defence ministry on Monday said it did not have any transaction with the NSO Group, which sells the spyware.
+The defence ministry on Monday said it did not have any transaction with the NSO Group, the developer of military-grade spy software Pegasus that is in the eye of a huge political firestorm following the snooping controversy allegedly involving the programme.

-NSO Group, an Israeli surveillance software company, has been under increasing attack following allegations that its Pegasus software was used for surveillance of phones of people in several countries, including India.
+The brief written statement on the NSO Group came from Minister of State for Defence Ajay Bhatt in response to a question in Rajya Sabha by CPI(M) member V Sivadasan.

 In a suo motu statement in Lok Sabha, Vaishnaw had said that with several checks and balances being in place, ''any sort of illegal surveillance'' by unauthorised persons is not possible in India.